-These Rules and Regulations shall be considered a part of the Bylaws, except that they may be amended or replaced at any regular medical staff meeting, at which a quorum is present and without previous notice, or at any special meeting of the Medical Staff on notice, by a majority vote of those present and eligible to vote.
+These Rules & Regulations shall be considered a part of the Bylaws, except that they may be amended or replaced at any regular Medical Staff meeting at which a quorum is present and without previous notice, or at any special meeting of the Medical Staff on notice, by a majority vote of those present and eligible to vote.
 The Medical Staff must notify the MEC of any proposed changes to the Rules & Regulations prior to approval.
-All recommended revisions require the approval of a majority of the Board of Directors Medical Staff shall exercise its responsibility in a reasonable, timely, and responsible manner, reflecting the interest of providing patient care of recognized quality and efficiency, and of maintaining a harmony of purpose and effort with the Chief Administrative Officer, the Board of Directors and the community.
-The Rules and Regulations shall be revised periodically as needed, but at least every two (2) years.
+All recommended revisions require the approval of a majority of the Board.
+If the Medical Staff fails to act within a reasonable time after notice from the Board to such effect, the Board may initiate revisions to the Medical Staff Rules & Regulations, taking into account the recommendations of Medical Staff members.
+The Rules & Regulations shall be reviewed and revised periodically as needed.